balderb/Casino_Vanilla/README.md

 ## How?

-The four skilled coders will have to defeat the difficult task of designing something a website that is easy for everyone to understand, from sweet old _oma_ with arthritis, :older_woman: :phone: to short-attention-span, tik-tok generation _youngsters_ :baby: :iphone: <br>
+The four skilled coders will have to defeat the difficult task of designing something a website that is easy for everyone to understand.
 Will they apply good and consistent design throughout all the website? <br>
 Will they bring more than two games to the website? <br>
 Will they add some wacky new features we have not seen before? <br>